 In recent history, the heroes of Overwatch have been dormant.
 The game has been having a tough time keeping the attention of its players.
 Whether the reasons range from toxic behavior to stale gameplay, the overall quality of matches has been down.
-But on June 26th, 2018, Overwatch’s newest patch (220.127.116.11) hit the scene and players across the board could not be happier.
+But on June 26, 2018, Overwatch’s Patch 188.8.131.52 hit the scene and players across the board could not be happier.
 For the first time since release, we’ve been able to see glimpses of the game that once took the internet by storm.
-With the brand new “Endorsement” and “Looking for Group” features, several small balance changes and the long-awaited Symmetra rework, Overwatch has never looked better.
+With the brand new “Endorsement” and “Looking for Group” features, several small balance changes have been made.
+The long-awaited Symmetra rework, Overwatch has never looked better.

 Let’s get into it.